 The house, which has stood on Block Island for 45 years with relatively little renovation, despite the island's notoriously powerful gales of wind, defies the stereotype that pre-fabricated buildings can't be built to last (or beautifully designed).
 Indeed, Risom only attempted the venture because of the "personal freedom" that pre-fabrication afforded him.
 As he explains: “Architecture, to me, is the most beautiful of the arts.
 But I watched my father [an architect] struggle with the challenges, what was to me an enormous drawback: The architect did not fully drive the end product.
 I always knew that I wanted to design, but only [if I could] create products over which I had total control.”

 More on this extraordinary home and its designer, after the break...

 Risom, who drew the plans for the house himself, found a pre-fab company that could provide the components of the A-Frame House exactly as he wanted them: weathered wood, cedar shingles, a wall of glass, a 20-foot-high cathedral ceiling.
 Each part was delivered to the island in pieces via truck and "tug."
 It cost $20,700.

-As Dwell Editor-in-Chief Amanda Dameron explains, Risom’s home (built in the late 60s) helped raise the aesthetic proﬁle of modular construction at a time when prefab suffered from the post–World War II “cheapjack reputation” for “dreary sameness.”
-And, judging from how Dwell’s beautifully crafted video captures the home’s gorgeous simplicity, Risom’s house continues to make a powerful argument for pre-fab today.
+As Dwell contributor Amanda Dameron explains, Risom's home (built in the late 60s) helped raise the aesthetic proﬁle of modular construction at a time when prefab suffered from the post–World War II “cheapjack reputation" for “dreary sameness.”
+And, judging from how Dwell's beautifully crafted video captures the home's gorgeous simplicity, Risom's house continues to make a powerful argument for pre-fab today.

 Story via Dwell